Forest School and outside learning

-We believe outdoor learning can enhance a child’s well-being which in turn makes them healthier, happier individuals who tend to do better academically.
-At the Discovery School, not only do we have the use of the school playgrounds and field to experience outdoor learning, but also Forest Schools, the school allotment, Discovery Walk and Eco-Club.
+We believe outside learning can enhance a child’s well-being which in turn makes them healthier, happier individuals who tend to do better academically.
+At the Discovery School, not only do we have the use of the school playgrounds and field to experience outside learning, but also Forest Schools, the school allotment, Discovery Walk and Eco-Club.

 Forest school is inclusive to all children.
 Through regular sessions of hands-on learning experiences in a natural environment, it enables children to develop physically, emotionally and creatively as well as improve their well-being, self-confidence and self-esteem.

 Our internal Forest School Practitioner has designed a progressive programme to ensure that the children experience Forest School through all the seasons come rain, snow or shine and is concentrating on providing sessions to EYFS, Year 1 and Year 2 across this academic year.
 However, Mrs Chapman also offers outside learning experiences to Year 3 to Year 6 which links experiential learning to their curriculum.